 How much time does it take to prepare?
 How should I organize it?

-Like all comprehensive curricula, time is needed to print and prepare materials ahead of time.
+Like all comprehensive curricula, printing and preparing materials ahead of time is necessary.
 Once the materials are prepared and ready to go, the time needed to prep goes down significantly.
-I recommend having your lesson plans organized in a binder, with a separate tub of lesson materials and activities for each unit.
+I recommend organizing your lesson plans in a binder with a separate tub of lesson materials and activities for each unit.

 I already have an SEL curriculum at my school.
 Do I need this?

 Whether you have a prescribed SEL program at your school or not, mind+heart can work for you!
-While many teachers use mind+heart as the main resource of their SEL block, some teachers use the curriculum to supplement what they already have and fill in gaps that are missing with their current programs.
+While many teachers use mind+heart as the main resource of their SEL block, some teachers use the curriculum to supplement what they already have and fill in gaps missing from their current programs.

 Absolutely!
 The mind+heart SEL curriculum is versatile and fits nicely into any K-5 classroom, school counseling environment, or homeschool setting.
 Most of the group activities can be completed with a partner or 1:1.